 The TUSER[0] signal can be used as a trigger signal to associate an output sample with a particular input sample as noted in the previous section.
 However, in the case of decimation filters, where the input sample rate is N times the output sample rate, there is some inherent ambiguity in the timing of this TUSER signal.
 Since the output sample rate is lower than the input sample rate, asserting the input TUSER for any of N different input samples would result in the output TUSER being asserted on the same output sample.
-The input to the decimation filter has a time resolution of the input sample rate whereas the output only has a time resolution is sufficient for one's application, nothing further needs to be done.
+The input to the decimation filter has a time resolution of the input sample rate whereas the output only has a time resolution of the output sample rate which is N times worse.
+If the output sample rate trigger resolution is sufficient for one's application, nothing further needs to be done.
 However, it is possible to increase the trigger resolution to the input sample rate by means of the DelayOut value.
 As the TUSER signal propagates through the decimation filter, the state of each decimation is recorded.
 After the output TUSER signal has been asserted, the DelayOut value reflects the state of each decimation.